influxdata/docs-v2/content/flux/v0.x/get-started/syntax-basics.md

 ```

 ## Examples of of basic syntax
-Now you can begin to apply these basic principles in real-world use cases such
+After reading the sections above, you can begin to apply these basic principles in real-world
-as creating data stream variables, custom functions, and more.
+ use cases such as creating data stream variables, custom functions, and more.

 - [Define data stream variables](#define-data-stream-variables)
 - [Define custom functions](#define-custom-functions)